0cjs/vagrant-demo/README.md

 uses the [VirtualBox] provider, but can easily be tweaked to use another provider if you prefer.

+Most everything should be documented in the various files, but further useful information might be gleaned from the commit log which not only may have further information in the commit messages but also demonstrates a progression of changes that introduce new features.

 [Vagrant]: https://www.vagrantup.com/docs/
 [VirtualBox]: https://www.virtualbox.org/